oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 ## Add users to the group

 Group memberships are managed with the `okta_group_memberships` resource.
 Where would you look for information on what fields an `okta_group_memberships` resource requires?
-The [provider docs](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/group_memberships) can show you.
+The [provider docs](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/group_memberships) can help.

 ```
 resource "okta_group_memberships" "gardenmembers" {